Boost learning outcomes by transforming student learning tasks

 In the following video, Dr. Puentedura provides an excellent introduction to the SAMR model and the TPACK framework, which is also a useful tool for teachers to use during the planning and designing of learning environments and tasks for students.

-The SAMR model is useful as a tool to help educators analyze how technology is used in specific learning tasks and how it relates to students outcomes.
+The SAMR model is useful as a tool to help educators analyze how technology is used in specific learning tasks and how it relates to student outcomes.
 It needs to be applied specifically and within the context of the educational objectives from the curriculum you are using.
 It was not designed as a set of categories that describe technologies, or software, or Web 2.0 tools, or applications, or any task taken out of a specific learning context.
-For example, graphics such as this one can be misleading; it would appear from this poster that I could simply choose the Skitch app and be assured that I was modifying the task.
-The reality is that, depending on the original learning task I am considering, I could use Skitch as a substitute to the task, or to augment the task, or modify the task, or to complete redefine the task… it all depends on how the app is used and what learning context and task I am talking about.
+For example, graphics such as this one can be misleading; it would appear from this poster that one could simply choose the “Skitch” app and be assured that the task was being “modified”.
+The reality is that, depending on the original learning task one is considering, one could use Skitch, for example, as a substitute for the original task, or to augment the task, or modify the task, or to completely redefine the original task… it all depends on how the app is used and what the original learning task and context is.

 Further Reading